flybywiresim/docs/docs/pilots-corner/a32nx-briefing/flight-deck/ovhd/ac.md

 - OFF:
     - Hot air valve is closed.
 FAULT is reset.
 - FAULT:
     - Amber light and ECAM caution when overheat is detected. (> 88°C/190°F).
-Vavles close automatically.
+Valves close automatically.
 Below 70°C (158°F) or if the flight crew selects OFF the FAULT light goes OFF.

 ### PACK 1 + 2